cassgvp/WIN-Open-Neuroimaging-Community/index.md

-# Open Research at WIN
+# Open Research at the Wellcome Centre for Integrative Neuroscience (WIN)
 {: .fs-9 }

 Find out how to share your research outputs effectively and responsibly, for improved impact, access and collaboration